 3) Keep clothes, toiletries, and personal items at both residences

 Both homes should have clothing and other important items for hygiene readily available for your kids.
 You don’t want them to keep everything at one home so that it feels like they have to pack up everything like they are going to a hotel every time they visit the other parent.
 They should also feel comfortable bringing personal items back and forth between houses without either parent taking issue with it.

 4) Their own space

 Try to have a space in each home that is just for your child.
 Ideally, this would be a bedroom in each home that they do not have to share, so that they can feel like they have privacy at both homes.
 This can help them establish feelings of comfort, ownership, and even attachment to each home.
 Be sure to give them plenty of input over how their space is decorated and arranged.

 Try to work with your ex to ensure that things like bedtimes and other rules are consistent at both homes.
 Do not try to “win” your child’s affecting over his or her father by offering more favorable living terms.
 Try to keep as many things equal between the two homes as possible.

 This blog is a brief guide for parents with kids who are adjusting to visitation.
 Keep in mind that every situation is unique, and it is going to take some time and creative efforts to figure out what works best for your kids.
-For more information on divorce and helping your children transition and adjust to a divorce, contact The Quick Law Group today.
+For more information on divorce and helping your children transition and adjust to a divorce, contact Florida Women’s Law Group today.